 Other methods of revaluation include using the money supply, but that requires an assumption that we know the true amount of currency in circulation, which I think is naive to rely upon trusted sources for an accurate accounting of this supply (for instance, Dr. Mark Skidmore, Economic Professor, has documented a “missing” $21 trillion).
+The EuroDollar is also off the rails bringing more USD into existence, unchecked.
 In the event of a revaluation, they would need to take into account all of the pools of money that are unacknowledged.
 A revaluation would draw ALL dollars out of hiding, acknowledged or not.
 Why is this significant?
 When our monetary system shifts they will likely need to do one of two things:

 - Back the next fiat by gold: This requires that they show it, and they may not have it.
 That is, there is a high likelihood of it being leased out, or even plundered.
 The recent long repatriation timelines of Germany’s gold tend to suggest this (we might get a clearer picture as other nations such as Turkey repatriate their gold).
 Also, in addition to the paper gold, it is quite likely that supplies have been used to smash down the spot price these past 10 years and prop up the Dollar.
 Or,

 - Shift to a completely new paradigm: This requires it meet all of the attributes of money, and also have adoption by it’s people.
 Bitcoin meets all of the attributes of money because it was designed to do so.
-Bitcoin is also gaining on faith, which perhaps was also designed to do so (by running up the price).
+Bitcoin is also gaining on faith, which perhaps was also designed to do so by (artificially) running up the price.
 We have since witnessed a massive investment of Industry capital that depend upon adoption of Bitcoin.